 Instead, you started with Empathy for your audience, and you’ve defined the problem well.
-When these two key ingredients are digested by the team, you’ve set them up to create successful ideas because they have the right frame of reference and confidence that comes from understanding the audience’s needs and the problem you need to solve.
+When these two key ingredients are digested by the team, you’ve set them up to create successful ideas because they have the right frame of reference and confidence that comes from understanding the audience’s context and the problems you need to solve for them.

 The engineers on the team may have many technological-leaning ideas, while the marketers may have lead-generation ideas and so on for the other disciplines on your validation sprint team.
 Because they’re ideating together, their ideas cross-pollinate naturally through the diversity of domain expertise in the room.